 On the weekend I decided to get my proverbial s#it together in the hope of feeling more on top of things.
 And yes, many HDMs have given this advice of course, but it took me a couple of weeks to realise how desperately you need it.
 I now have a dedicated nook which can double as a homework desk when the time comes.
 There’s a bag hook and a fairly unsightly cork board (who cares though if it keeps you a little more sane) to organise all this paper that KEEPS ON COMING.
 I have cute thumbtacks though, so that makes me feel better.

 So basically we’re hanging in there and taking it day by day at the moment – I’m happy if everyone has clean clothes and something to eat for now and I’m trying not to be too hard on myself!
 Also, I thought my son would take to it all like a duck to water but he’s definitely finding it tough and having a few emotional wobbles.
 This pulls at the heart-strings big time and I have turned away after saying goodbye to him several times with tears in my eyes.
 I’m sure it will just take him a few weeks to settle in – that goes for all of us actually!

 But the one thing I’ve learnt – and I say this without a hint of sarcasm or humour – the juggle is real.
-School mums and working school mums are bloody incredible to achieve what they achieve every day in those short 6 hours.
+School mums and working school mums are bloody incredible to achieve what they achieve every day in those six short hours.
 And if you’re not sporting a mushroom hairdo then you’re REALLY winning!